Phoenixgreen763/Card-Chasers/README.md

     * The user is first introduced to the basic landing page.
     * This page shows the name of the site as the heading, it is displayed clear and easily readable for users.
     * This page shows the rules section, and both difficulty buttons.
+    * The styling across the entirety of the site is consistent and easy to read.

 ![Landing Page](/assets/images/LandingPage.png)